Rappetor/Sovol-SV08-Mainline/README.md

   ### Toolhead ST-Link pins location:
   ![toolhead st-link pins location](images/toolhead-stlink-pins-v2.jpg)

-4. Insert the ST-Link into your computer, open the STM32CubeProgrammer software, and press CONNECT.
+4. Insert the ST-Link into your computer (_printer stays off_), open the STM32CubeProgrammer software, and press CONNECT.
 It should now connect and populate the middle screen with memory stuff.
 5. Please select `Read all` from the `Read` menu, this will read everything and set the correct size (to save).

 ![read all](images/stlink-firmware-read-all.jpg)